reymond-group/smilesDrawer/README.md

 Some possible gotchas:

-- Unknown atoms draw with the color for carbon.
+- Unlisted atoms draw with the color for carbon.
 - Atom names are currently all upper case.
 - The background is not currently drawn.